DecentricCorp/Lightrail-API-Docs/apiary-sources/api-sections/cards.md

 ## Cards [/cards/]
-The `/cards` endpoint is for use by your system to create and manage your Gift Cards and Account Cards.
+Use these endpoints to create and manage your Gift Cards and Account Cards.

 ---
 {% include 'endpoints/cards-GET.md' %}